Han-Gyuseung/5PG/docs/source/start/tutorial/phase_diagram.rst

 =============

-5PG can calculate the phase diagram of a system.
+5PG can calculate the phase diagram of a pseudobinary system.

 The basic command for calculate phase diagram ::